FlipperLP/Kiri-chat-bot/README.md

 # Kiri-chat-bot
-This project is paused for an indefinite period of time.
+This project is paused for an undefined period of time.